fitbl4nk/bl4nk.kr/content/blog/LINE CTF 2024 - hacklolo/index.md

         exit()
 ```

-Now I needed to beat the game, and while I wanted to automate it for future debugging... the input/output using ANSI escape codes took forever.
+Now I needed to beat the game, and while I wanted to automate it for future debugging, the input/output using ANSI escape codes took forever.

 Ultimately, I used a library called `pyte` to parse map information.
 For the `Item` collection algorithm, I couldn't think of anything good, so I used this simple approach:

-1. Move up to one square away from `Enemy` to increase probability
+1. Move up to one space away from `Enemy` to increase success rate
 2. Move to bottom left - `(0, 0)`
 3. Move to top left - `(0, 16)`
 4. Move to column with `Item` - `(n, 16)`